MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 - Add or remove other owners (but not the flow's creator).
 - Delete the flow.

-If you're the creator or an owner of a flow, you'll find it listed on the **Team flows** tab in Power Automate<!--This doesn't need to be a live link.-->.
+If you're the creator or an owner of a flow, you'll find it listed on the **Team flows** tab in Power Automate.

 ![Team flows tab](./media/create-team-flows/addowner5.png "Team flows tab")